srinivas-kini/Handwriting-Recognition/README.md

 # Latin-Devanagari-Character-Recognition
-Recognition of hand-written and digitally drawn Latin and Devanagari characters using Recurrent Neural Networks.
+Recognition of hand-written and digitally drawn Latin and Devanagari characters using Neural Networks.